 The sleeve procedure is popular with its breathtaking success at ending the cycle of obesity through a simple method of not allowing overeating and relinquishing the feeling of constant hunger.

-Pros and Cons of Gastric Sleeve – Advantages
+Pros of Gastric Sleeve [Advantages]

 The gastric sleeve surgery produces significant weight loss, on average over 65% within the first year.
 According to the American Society for Metabolic and Bariatric Surgery (ASMBS), weight loss exceeds 50% in years 3-5, making it extremely effective long-term as well.
+Those who gravitate towards the gastric sleeve procedure do because of the advantages related to the surgical procedure.

 - Resets metabolic thermostat – resets your body’s setpoint creating a faster metabolism